sam-hilliard/blog-posts/006-em-vs-rem.md

 }
 ```

-makes paragraphs have a `font-size` twice larger than their
+makes paragraphs have a font size that is twice larger than their
-parent (in this case just html).
-Since the default `font-size`
+parent (in this case just `<html>`).
+Since the default font size
 of `<html>` is `16px`, this results in `<p>` elements having
-a `font-size` of `32px`.
+a font size of `32px`.

-Specifying font-sizes with ems can get complicated when you
+Specifying font sizes with ems can get complicated when you
 have nested elements.
 Let's take a look at this example:

 ```